kubewarden/verify-image-signatures/README.md

   owner: "kubewarden"
 ```

-This will validate the github repo `app-example` for the `kubewarden` owner
+This will validate the GitHub repo `app-example` for the `kubewarden` owner

 And a url prefix example: